chenjunpu/MonorepoSample/README.md

 # generating and opening a Xcode project
 make project

-# building with Buck CLI
+# Delete project and killall Xcode
 make clean
 ```